Legazpi, Albay: Origin of name

-The city of Legazpi was named after Miguel López de Legazpi, the Basque Spanish conquistador who annexed the Philippine Islands to the Spanish Empire in 1565, and whose surname came from a town in Gipuzkoa, Spain.
+The city of Legazpi was named after Miguel López de Legazpi, a Basque Spanish conquistador who led the first Spanish colonial expedition to the Philippine Islands in 1565 and established Manila as the colonial capital.
+His surname derives from the town of Legazpi in Gipuzkoa, Spain.

 History

 Early history

-Human occupation around present-day Legazpi City and the wider Albay Gulf is documented by archaeological finds that extend back at least 4,000 years.
-The earliest securely dated artefact is the Mataas Shell Scoop—a bailer fashioned from the green-turban shell (Turbo marmoratus).
-Excavated from a midden on Cagraray Island, its deposit is radiocarbon-dated to between c.
-2000 BCE and 300 CE.
-The object was designated a National Cultural Treasure by the National Museum of the Philippines in 2010.
+Early human occupation around present-day Legazpi and the wider Albay Gulf is documented by archaeological finds that extend back at least 4,000 years.
+The sixteenth-century chronicler Miguel de Loarca described the Albay coast as "thickly peopled," rich in irrigated rice, gold ornaments, and imported silk, reflecting the area's prosperity prior to Spanish contact and aligning with the archaeological evidence.

+The earliest securely dated artifact from the area is the Mataas Shell Scoop, a bailer fashioned from the green-turban shell (Turbo marmoratus).
+Excavated from a midden on Cagraray Island its deposit was radiocarbon-dated to between c.
+2000 BCE and 300 CE, and in 2010 it was designated a National Cultural Treasure by the National Museum of the Philippines.
-Stratified deposits in Hoyop-Hoyopan Cave, Camalig (≈ 15 km inland), have yielded primary and secondary jar burials with anthropomorphic lids.
-Associated Song- to Ming-period ceramic sherds indicate continuous use of the cave between 900 BCE and 900 CE suggest participation in regional maritime exchange networks.

-Comparable jar-burial complexes along the Albay–Sorsogon littoral—recorded by H. Otley Beyer and later National Museum teams—contain plain and red-slipped vessels, stone adzes, and shell and glass beads attributed to the Philippine Early Metal Age (c.
+Stratified deposits in Hoyop-Hoyopan Cave, Camalig (approx. 15 km inland) have yielded primary and secondary jar burials with anthropomorphic lids.
+Associated Song to Ming period ceramic shards indicate continuous use of the cave between 900 BCE and 900 CE and suggest participation in regional maritime exchange networks.
+Comparable jar burial complexes along the Albay-Sorsogon littoral, recorded by H. Otley Beyer and later National Museum teams, contain plain and red-slipped vessels, stone adzes, and shell and glass beads attributed to the Philippine Early Metal Age (c.
 100–500 BCE).

-Sixteenth-century chronicler Miguel de Loarca described the same coast as "thickly peopled," rich in irrigated rice, gold ornaments and imported silk.
-These details align with archaeological evidence and reflect the area's prosperity prior to Spanish contact.